apptension/saas-boilerplate/docs/ssh-bastion.md

 ### Connect to RDS instance using SSH tunnel
-You can use the bastion as an SSH tunnel
+You can use the bastion as a regular SSH tunnel.
+Just use bastion's ip address in your tunneling software and a the same private key and you're good to go.

 You probably should not be interacting with database directly and use this approach as a last resort.

 > You should not be running this in production environment.